fmatthew5876/stdcxx-bitops/README.md

 We have opted to make a compromise.
 The current naming scheme adheres to the following rules:

 * All functions start with a verb.
-Each verb must be abbreviated to at a minimum of 3 characters.
+Each verb can be abbreviated to at a minimum of 3 characters.
 That is instead of 'ctz', we would say 'cnttz'.
-* Use 0 and 1 for 0 and 1, not O and Z or some other combination.
+* Use 0 and 1 for 0 and 1, not Z and O or some other combination of letters.
 While the z in `cnttz()` is pretty obviously zero, the o in `cntto()` is not so obviously meant to be 1.
-Therefore we stick to the numbers.
+Therefore we stick to the numbers to remove all ambiguity.
 * Nouns can be abbreviated to one character per word, as long as they are reused consistently.
 We reuse the following nouns:
  * t0: trailing 0s
  * t1: trailing 1s